-Although Student Assistant category is primarily for graduate students, there are scenarios where an undergraduate student can hold a Student Assistant title (i.e., graduate, teaching or research assistants).
+Student Help category can also be used for graduate students.
+There are scenarios where an undergraduate student can hold a Student Assistant title (i.e., graduate, teaching or research assistants).
 For this reason, we have provided separate requirements for each.